rh-messaging-qe/claire/README.md

 Example `test-namespace-2a6c` will be always `test-namespace`.

 ## TODO
-- [ ] Add OLM installation
 - [ ] Implement management client (amqx)
 - [ ] (?)
 Use Velocity project to manage usage of ArtemisCloud CRD versions
 - [ ] Add option to build dockerfile with the tests inside

 ## Hints
-- Use hamcrest matchers for asserts
 - keep code clean

 ## Attribution